Kent County Football Association: History

 At the 1906 annual meeting, at which his replacement Mr Frank Lockwood was introduced, secretary Albert in his final report advised that 41 cups and leagues were under the control of the association and that affiliations had risen to 290 clubs and 220 referees.
 Also at the meeting it was decided to rename the Minor Cup to the Kent Amateur Cup to better reflect its status.
-In 1908 there was a growing schism between the amateur and professional ranks of the game and Lord Harris the hitherto President of the KCFA was deemed to have rendered his re-election an impossibility when he accepted a similar position with the Kent Amateur Football Association; consequently a new KCFA President, Colonel F. Griffith, was voted to the role in his place.
+In 1908 there was a growing schism between the amateur and professional ranks of the game and Lord Harris the hitherto President of the KCFA was deemed to have rendered his re-election an impossibility when he accepted a similar position with the Kent Amateur Football Association; consequently a new KCFA President, Colonel Frank Griffith, was voted to the role in his place.
 In 1909 after eleven seasons under control of its member clubs the management of the Kent League reverted to the KCFA (under a designated committee); also the association's cup competitions were expanded to include a mid-week cup competition and four new cups were presented to the association by the new president Colonel Griffith – these to be presented to the winners of each of the four regional junior divisions (per the KCFA sub-divisions of the county) with each winner going on to contest the Junior Cup.
 The following year, in a significant move for the welfare of its individual members, the KCFA Benevolent Fund was founded.
 A further two cups were added to the association's portfolio in 1911: the Kent Senior Shield, an invitational knock-out competition for between eight and twelve teams with a trophy donated by MP for Gravesend, Sir Gilbert Parker for the winners; and, following the abolition of the now under twenty-one age limit for the Junior Cup, a new Minor Cup for younger players was sanctioned.
-In September 1913 the association was rocked by the death aged 48, following an operation for appendicitis, of its secretary Frank Lockwood; he was replaced on a temporary basis by Mr Fred Collins.
-Several weeks later in late October 1913 Mr J. Rigden was appointed secretary.
+In September 1913 the association was rocked by the death aged 48, following an operation for appendicitis, of secretary Lockwood; he was replaced on a temporary basis by Mr Fred Collins.
+Several weeks later in late October 1913 Mr James Rigden was appointed secretary.

 At the June 1914 Annual General Meeting it was reported that after long negotiations there had been a rapprochement with the Kent Amateur Football Association and it was no longer in opposition to the KCFA and had accepted seats on its council.
 Three months later, owing to the outbreak of World War I, the association suspended all the competitions under its control; it was subsequently reported that at this time there had been 50 leagues and 502 clubs affiliated to the KCFA.
 The association restored its competitions in 1919 and at their meeting in 1920 the secretary, now Captain Rigden, advised that 43 leagues and 404 clubs were affiliated.
 Within a year the affiliations had risen above the pre-war levels to 57 leagues and competitions and 588 clubs.